Sugar Ball: Reception and legacy

 Oliver Sava of The A.V.
 Club gave the episode a rating of 'A'.

-In 2014, Marcus Wratten included one of Roxxxy Andrews's runway looks in an overview of the "best self-made Drag Race ball looks in herstory" and wrote: "With her 'Candy Couture' look ...
+In 2014, Marcus Wratten of PinkNews included one of Roxxxy Andrews's runway looks in an overview of the "best self-made Drag Race ball looks in herstory" and wrote: "With her 'Candy Couture' look ...
 Roxxxy Andrews made a startlingly strong case for turning Willy Wonka's chocolate factory into a gay club.
 Making a fringe rainbow dress out of candy laces?
 Give her the golden ticket right now."